sohal-sandy/personal_portfolio/README.md

 # personal_portfolio
-My personal portfolio with html,sass, and JavaScript.
+My personal portfolio with html and css only.